matttm/go-compress/README.md

 ```
 ## Design

-The following is a quick diagra, of the encoded data
+The following is a quick diagram, of the encoded data
 ```
 +-------------------------------------------------+
 |                  Header (2 Bytes)               |